 Life Insurance Lawyer Vermont

 Our Vermont life insurance lawyers are here to help.
+We serve all states.
+Free consultation.
+No fee unless settlement.

 If a life insurance claim is denied under an ERISA-governed group plan, the beneficiary may have the right to challenge the denial through ERISA litigation.
 ERISA provides a specific process for reviewing and appealing denied claims, known as the "administrative process."